jvaz11/learning-log/TIL.md

 ---

+## 2021-03-09 - 2021-03-09, Tuesday and Wednesday

+Created another set of components in the "Learn React" project, all living under a main "Battle" component.

+Question: I wonder how the author of the course decided which components should be class-based vs functional.
+It seems the "big" component is a class, and the components that live under it are functional.
+I suspect it has something to do with state management needs.

+Further along in the project, we're introducing form elements.
+State is handled differently in forms.
+Form state lives in the DOM, which is different from regular React component state, which lives in the component.

+> With “Controlled Components”, you do things the “React way”.
+The form state lives inside of the component’s state and the value of the input field is whatever the value on the component state is.
+If you want to update the input field, you have to update the component state.

+> “Uncontrolled Components” are the opposite.
+You don’t have any component state and instead, the form state lives inside of the DOM (or the input) field.
+Then, whenever you need to get the state, you grab it from the DOM.

+General recommendation is to use Controlled Components.
+One big reason: if you want to update the UI based on a piece of form state, you need to use Controlled components or else the UI won’t update.
 ## 2021-03-08, Monday

 Spent some time reading through the official React documentation (https://reactjs.org/docs)—specifically the "step-by-step" guide that walks through each concept in depth.
 Most of it was review, but I stumbled on some pieces of info that wasn't covered in the ui.dev course: